 - Inhale, bend your knees, and push your hips backward as if reaching your butt back to sit in a chair.
 Keep your back straight and chest up as your arms come forward in front of your body to act as a counterweight.

-- Lower your body until your thighs are parallel to the floor and your knees are flexed to 90 degrees.
+- Lower your body until your thighs are parallel to the floor and your knees are bent at 90 degrees.

 - Exhale as you press through your heels to return to the starting position.